Tearaway (video game)

-Tearaway is a platform adventure video game developed by developer Media Molecule for the PlayStation Vita.
+Tearaway is a platform adventure video game developed by Media Molecule and published by Sony Computer Entertainment for the PlayStation Vita.
 It was announced at Gamescom on 15 August 2012 and released on 20 November 2013 in Australia, on 22 November in Europe, North America and India, and 5 December 2013 in Japan.
 The game is inspired by papercraft and Rex Crowle's drawings and doodles left around Media Molecule's office.

 An expanded remake of the game, titled Tearaway Unfolded, was released for the PlayStation 4 on 8 September 2015.

 Gameplay

 Tearaway is a third-person platform game which utilises almost all of the PlayStation Vita's features in some way.
 In one example demonstrated in the game's announce trailer, the player encounters an elk who needs a new skin.
 The player is able to take a picture using the PS Vita's camera and have it applied to the papercraft animal.
 In a gameplay demo at Gamescom, Media Molecule demonstrated how the player is also able to use the PS Vita's rear touch panel to effectively push their fingers up through the ground to interact with enemies and the environment.
 The player is also capable of customizing Iota or Atoi by drawing designs on virtual paper, cutting them out, and applying them to their character.
 In another part of the demo, the player draws on the touchscreen with their finger to cut-out a paper crown for a character in the game.
 The player can use an in-game camera to collect various papercraft designs, and can assist non-player characters in exchange for confetti, the game's currency.